StackMechanics/stackmechanics.github.io/_courses/1-three-day-deep-dive.md

 * Scaling and caching
 * Legacy system integration and migration

 We won't just cover theory though.
-Working in small groups, course particpants will build a microservice architecture to solve a real world business problem.
+Working in small groups, course participants will build a microservice architecture to solve a real world business problem.